A Yang-Baxter equation for metaplectic ice: The Yang-Baxter equation

 \vglue 15pt \end{theorem}

 \begin{proof} In every admissible configuration there are an even number of $+$ spins on the six boundary edges.
-Therefore there are 32 possible boundary conditions and we will consider these 32 cases separately.
-Each case breaks into subcases depending on the decorations at $\sigma,\tau,\theta$ and $\rho$.
-We exhaustively considered all cases where there is a nonzero contribution.
-To give the reader a feeling for the possibilities, we will do one case in detail, but in the interest of keeping the publication concise, the remaining cases may be found in~\cite{ThisPaper}.
+Therefore there are 32 possible boundary spin choices, and we must consider each of these cases separately.
+Moreover, each case breaks into subcases depending on the decorations at horizontal boundary edges with spins $\sigma,\tau,\theta$ and $\rho$.
+To give the reader a feeling for the possibilities, we will do one case in detail.
+The remaining cases may be found in~\cite{ThisPaper}.